 One Step Film Forum

-The first edition of the new One Step Film Forum in Myanmar will take place from 11 - 13 October in Yangon.
-Following this, the festival will travel to four other cities in Myanmar in November and December 2019.
-They screen films highlighting human rights, justice, peace and harmony made by independent filmmakers from Myanmar and other countries from South East Asia.
-Throughout the year screenings at universities will be organised.
-The desired audience consists of human rights activists, film enthusiasts, grassroots communities and university students and they expect to reach around 3000 visitors.
+The first edition of the new One Step Film Forum in Myanmar took place mid-October 2019 at the Goethe Institut in Yangon.
+Following this, screenings were organised in other cities in Myanmar.
+The programme included films about human rights, justice, peace and harmony made by independent filmmakers from Myanmar and other South East Asian countries.
+Almost 1500 people were reached in this first edition.
+The audience consisted of human rights activists, film enthusiasts, grassroots communities and university students.

 Aks International Minorities Festival